 Occipito-Posterior Position: Your baby's head is still pointing downwards, however they are now facing forwards towards your stomach.
 Your baby may rotate itself into a better position for birth but that's not always the case.

 Complete Breech Position: Your baby is in a seated position with their bum facing downwards and their head up under your ribs.
-Their knees are bent and feet are fucked up just by their bottom.
+Their knees are bent and feet are tucked up just by their bottom.

 Frank Breech Position: Your baby is, again, in a seated position with their bottom pointing towards the birth canal.
 This time your baby has their legs stretched out and upwards in front of their body and feet are kept up near their head.